-The following is an except from my book Prayer A to Z:
+The following article is an excerpt from Prayer A to Z.

 The way I see it, the way God gets a hold of us and brings us to into prayer is by first creating in us a desire for Himself and for what He wants to give us by showing us that we have a need or a lack.
 Next, He, in His own way, gets a hold of us and shows us that He can fill that lack; He shows us that He is the great provider and lover.
 As He desires us and draws us to Himself He continues to create in us a greater and greater desire for Him.
 The more we are united with Him in love the more we desire Him and what He wants to give us; hence, the more we have a desire to pray.